There are two instances where printers should appear in ShipStation: ShipStation Connect Settings and the Print Pop-up screen.

 Click Uninstall/Change in the menu prompt, and select Remove Application.

-Open your File Explorer, type %localappdata% and hit Enter.
+Open your File Explorer, type %localappdata% and press Enter.

 Find the ShipStation Connect folder and right-click.
 Delete this folder.